yuetsin/typesettings/README.md

 # typesettings
 Some LaTeX based TypeSettings Attempts. **no warranty for any consequences**

-> ⚠️Warning: Not all of these pieces are under `Public Domain`.
+> ⚠️ Warning: Not all of these pieces are under `Public Domain`.
 ---

 ## Font License